serialseb/serialseb.github.com/_drafts/vest-tenets.md

 serial: vest-redux
 ---

-Once upon a time, I blogged about my homegrown approach to [designing systems][designing-systems].
+Once upon a time, I blogged about my homegrown approach to [designing systems using VeST][designing-systems].
 The comments are very clear: it's not much about testing, it's a way of designing software, and everybody does a bit or a lot of it, and it already has many names.
 The approach has matured quite a bit over the last couple of years, so I think it's time we refresh the concept and delve deeper into how to build things in that way, and why.
 So without further due, I present you:

 ## The Tenets of Vertical Slice Technologies